jcolag/entropy-arbitrage/2023-08-17-offspring.md

  > **TROI**: I like her.

-You might (but also might not) recognize Lal's final form as [Hallie Todd](https://en.wikipedia.org/wiki/Hallie_Todd), who has bounced around television guest appearances for a long time.
+You might (but also might not) recognize Lal's final form as {% wiki Hallie_Todd|Hallie Todd|en %}, who has bounced around television guest appearances for a long time.

  > **TROI**: A friend for Worf.
 They're all very interesting.
 Do you have a favorite?